- please note that the deadline for our scholarships has expired -

-This call is aimed at budding researchers with a creative and open mind towards the challenges of applied research.
+This call is aimed at budding researchers with creative and open minds towards the challenges of applied research.
 We offer a unique learning opportunity in a multidisciplinary research project on the isle of Gozo, Malta.
-Expeditions and the University of Leuven hand out eight scholarships that cover part or all of the tuition fee for the 2015 Malta Summer School.
+Expeditions and the University of Leuven offer a 20.000 euro scholarship fund to cover part or all of the tuition fee for the 2017 Malta Summer School.
 Scholarships are granted on a competitive basis, based on a research proposal.

 - Undergraduate and graduate students

 - Everyone with a genuine interest in anthropology

 Selection is NOT based on academic merit, originality or complexity.
 We aim for enthusiasm, dedication and creativity.
 In the past years even students who were not enrolled in an anthropology program received scholarships for the project.

 Candidates are invited to propose two or more creative research concepts that can be built upon fieldwork performed during one session of the summer school on Gozo (Malta).

 From these proposals, the scholarship review board will select 15 candidates to work out a more detailed research plan within a deadline of two months (January/February).
 These 15 proposals will be ranked and scholarships will be divided according to this ranking.
 The top ranked proposals will be granted a full scholarship, others will receive a partial scholarship.
 None of the scholarships include airfare from and to to Malta.